Compactness of Marked Length Isospectral Sets of Birkhoff Billiard Tables: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank the Erwin Schr\"odinger Institute in Vienna, Austria for hosting the author during months in which this project was undertaken, Hamid Hezari for suggesting the project together with reference \cite{Sorr15}, and Vadim Kaloshin, Corentin Fierobi and Illya Koval for helpful conversations.
+The author {would like to thank} the Erwin Schr\"odinger Institute in Vienna for hosting him during the summer of 2023, {during which parts of this work were carried out.
+The author is grateful to Alfonso Sorrentino for helpful discussions about Mather's $\beta$-function and to} {Ilya Kachkovskiy for suggesting the use of generating functions in Section \ref{Integral invariants}.
+The author also thanks Corentin Fierobe, Hamid Hezari, Vadim Kaloshin, Illya Koval, Rafael Ramirez-Ros, Alfonso Sorrentino and Amie Wilkinson for helpful conversations and the anonymous referee for helpful comments.}